 Below you will find a list of Forex Brokers that offer trading accounts with high leverage and, consequently, have low margin requirements.
 If you’re a scalper and prefer to trade in high volumes or your trading style implies simultaneous position opening, then choosing a high-leverage broker is a good call.
-Just be careful, as much as low margin requirement provides an excellent opportunity to quickly make some profits, it also creates a possibility to take heavy losses and even wipe out your trading account in instance.
+Just be careful, as much as the low margin requirement provides an excellent opportunity to quickly make some profits, it also creates a possibility to take heavy losses and even wipe out your trading account in instance.
 Perform basic risk calculations before engaging in Forex trading.
 Hitting the Stop Out level is never a fun thing to experience.

-Recently, the European Securities and Markets Authority imposed leverage caps on the assets that are traded on brokerage platforms within the EU and the United Kingdom.
+Not long ago, the European Securities and Markets Authority imposed leverage caps on the assets that are traded on brokerage platforms within the EU and the United Kingdom.
 The issue here is that many retail traders cannot afford the large margin requirements needed to support trading under such restricted leverage conditions.
 If you decide to trade with brokers in the UK and EU, ESMA’s new leverage caps mean that you need to have a margin of 3.33% to trade a major forex pair, as much as 5% to trade a minor forex pair, and as high as 10% to trade stocks CFDs.
 If you love crypto CFDs, you have to be prepared to come up with at last 50% of the total capital required to setup a position on BTC/USD or any other crypto pair of your choice.
 The brokers in those regions have already started to feel the pinch as affected traders pull out of their platforms in large numbers.
 This is where these high leverage forex companies have come to the rescue and provide alternative trading venues for such traders.

 To understand the impact of high leverage trading, picture this scenario.
 If you setup a Standard Lot position on EUR/USD, you will need $100,000 capital.
 With a 3.33% margin requirement on a low leverage broker platform, you will need at least $3,333 to setup this position.
-But if you were to trade with the high leverage brokers in the list below, using a leverage of 1:500 (i.e. 0.2% margin) means that you would only need $200 to effect the same trade.
+But if you were to trade with the high leverage brokers in the list above, using a leverage of 1:500 (i.e. 0.2% margin) means that you would only need $200 to effect the same trade.
 Same position size, and same size of profit or loss.
 What a world of difference this makes.

 Some of the brokers in this list provide leverage of up to 1:3000.
 However, a clarification at this point would be in order.
 The leverage you see listed beside each broker is the maximum leverage available to you as a trader.
 The leverage provided by these brokers falls into a spectrum which starts at 1:2 and terminates at 1:500, or 1:2000 or 1:3000 as the case may be.
 This gives you the power to choose leverage amounts you are ok with.
 If you are more comfortable with using a leverage of 1:200 (i.e. margin of 0.5%) and not the very high leverages (such as 1:3000), by all means work with this.
 Best high leverage brokerage companies put the power of choice in your hands without having to box you into a corner with very few leverage options.